AttuneIntelligence/DeepSeek-v4-Flash-One-DGX-Spark/README.md

 ## Background

-**DwarfStar 4** is a small, self-contained native inference engine optimized for DeepSeek V4 Flash, written by Salvatore Sanfilippo ([antirez](https://x.com/antirez)) — deliberately narrow, not a generic GGUF runner.
-[Entrpi](https://github.com/Entrpi) maintains a DGX-Spark-optimized CUDA perf fork of it, plus the [ds4-on-spark](https://github.com/Entrpi/ds4-on-spark) installer this repo builds on, which serves DeepSeek-V4-Flash entirely on-device on a GB10 / SM121 DGX Spark (RTX PRO 6000 / 5090-class `sm_120` also builds).
+**DwarfStar 4** is a small, self-contained native inference engine written by Salvatore Sanfilippo ([antirez](https://x.com/antirez)) and tuned for DeepSeek-V4-Flash: deliberately narrow, not a generic GGUF runner.
+[Entrpi](https://github.com/Entrpi) maintains a DGX-Spark-optimized CUDA perf fork of it, plus the [ds4-on-spark](https://github.com/Entrpi/ds4-on-spark) installer this repo builds on, which serves DeepSeek-V4-Flash entirely on-device on a GB10 / SM121 DGX Spark (RTX PRO 6000 and 5090-class `sm_120` also build).

-Thanks to Bleys Goodson ([@bleysg on X](https://x.com/bleysg)).
+Thanks to Bleys Goodson ([@bleysg](https://x.com/bleysg)).

 ## Quick start